quintonn/QBic/README.md

 # Introduction
 With QBic, you can create admin portals, dashboards, CMS sites, identity servers, and much more.
-All of this while only writing C# code.
+All of this while only writing .Net code.
 No HTML, JavaScript or CSS.
+A lot of the **magic** is driven by abstract classes and inheritance.

 # Features
 Any **QBic Application** will get all of the following features out of the box, without having to write any extra code: